ModernClimate/mc-wp-starter-theme/README.md

 The `wp-config.php` should define `WP_ENV` as `dev` for local development.
 Production checks should be flagged by this constant not being defined for fail safe reason. *ie* `<?php if ( !defined('WP_ENV') ): ?>`

 ## ACF Notes
-A `.env` must be added to the root of the A&D Starter Theme directory with the following code `ACF_PRO_KEY=Your-Key-Here` to install ACF Pro.
+A `.env` file must be added to the root of the A&D Starter Theme directory with the following code `ACF_PRO_KEY=Your-Key-Here` to install ACF Pro.
+The `.env` file type has been added to the .gitignore and should never be committed to the repo.

 ACF Pro is installed via Composer to the plugins directory.
 Activate the plugin at `/wp-admin/plugins.php`.
 Once activated a site Options page and boilerplate page builder modules will be generated from `/inc/acf/fields.php`.

 To utilize the ACF ui for local development comment out the `/inc/acf/fields.php` reference within `App/ACF.php` and import `acf-export.json` through the ACF ui.
 In production environments ACF fields should load from `/inc/acf/fields.php`.
 The PHP definitions can be generated via the ACF ui.

 See [Environment Constants](https://github.com/ackmann-dickenson/ad-wp-starter-theme#environmental-checks) for details on environment checks.